Jacorb90/Prestige-Tree/docs/custom-tab-layouts.md

             "milestones", "blank", "blank", "upgrades"]
 ```

 It is a list of components, which can be either just a name, or an array with arguments.
-If it's an array, the first item is the name of the component, the second is the data passed into it, and the third (optional) is a CSS object,
+If it's an array,
+the first item is the name of the component, the second is the data passed into it, and the third (optional)
-which applies its style to the component.
+applies a CSS style to it with a "CSS object", where the keys are CSS attributes.

 These are the existing components, but you can create more in v.js: